What you should know

 - If it was made ten or more years ago or you cannot find the manufacture date, replace the alarm with a new one.

 Smoke alarms may be powered by battery (9 volt), hard-wired to your home’s electrical system or hard-wired to your home with a battery backup.
 Regardless of how a smoke alarm is powered, it should be replaced after ten years.

 Basic care instructions for a smoke alarm include:

 - Regular vacuuming with a soft bristle attachment can help keep a smoke alarm working properly.
 Follow manufacturer's instructions for cleaning.

 - Do not paint or decorate smoke alarms.

-- Smoke alarms may be installed inside bedrooms, to ensure residents will hear them when sleeping with and can be interconnected with alarms installed in hallways and common areas.
+Smoke alarms may be installed inside bedrooms and can be interconnected with alarms installed in hallways and common areas.

-- When your smoke alarm is activated without the presence of smoke or fire, it is called a ‘nuisance alarm’.
-This may happen because the smoke alarm needs to be cleaned or is too close kitchen appliances which emit smoke or steam and set the smoke alarm off.
-Consider relocating the smoke alarm further away from kitchens and bathrooms or install a smoke alarm with a "hush" feature, which allows temporary silencing of the alarm.
+When your smoke alarm is activated without the presence of smoke or fire, it is called a ‘nuisance alarm’.
+This may happen because the smoke alarm needs to be cleaned or is too close to kitchen appliances that emit smoke or steam and set the smoke alarm off.
+Consider relocating the smoke alarm further away from kitchens and bathrooms or install a smoke alarm with a ‘hush’ feature, which allows temporary silencing of the alarm.

-- Hard-wired smoke alarms, which operate on your household electrical current, can be interconnected so that every smoke alarm sounds when smoke is detected by just one alarm.
-This is an advantage, because residents are given more time to escape if they are in one part of the home and a fire breaks out in another part.
+Hard-wired smoke alarms can be interconnected so that every smoke alarm sounds when smoke is detected by just one alarm.
+This is an advantage because residents are given more time to escape if they are in one part of the home and a fire breaks out in another part.
 Alarms that are hard-wired should have battery back-ups in case of a power outage.